ArzuVon/ArzuVon.github.io/reading-notes.md

 ## Reading-notes

+>The Difference betweeen sucessful people and really successfull people is that really successfull people say no to almost everything. -Warren Buffet

 ### Things I want to know more about

 - How to build a Full Stack app with custom REST API's and AWS